 - Concentrated acetic acid is highly corrosive by ingestion, inhalation, and skin contact.

-- Burnt lime (calcium oxide) is moderately corrosive by skin contact (especially if the skin is wet), and highly toxic by inhalation or ingestion.
+- Burnt lime (calcium oxide) is moderately corrosive through skin contact (especially if the skin is wet), and highly toxic if inhaled or ingested.

 - Benzene used with many mold releases is moderately toxic by skin contact and inhalation, and is highly toxic by ingestion.
 It is also flammable.